QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

     (differential equation) is directly solved with the ODE solvers.

-    The variable `savefile` means whether to save all the optimized variables (probe states, control coefficients and measurements).
+    The variable `savefile` means whether to save all the optimized variables (probe states, control coefficients, and measurements).
 If set `true` then the optimized variables and the values of the objective function obtained in all episodes will be saved during the training, otherwise, the optimized variables in the final episode and the values of the objective function in all episodes will be saved.
-The algorithm used in QuanEstimation for comprehensive optimizaiton are PSO, DE and AD. `kwargs...` is the keywords and the default values corresponding to the optimization algorithm which will be introduced in detail below.
+The algorithm used in QuanEstimation for comprehensive optimizaiton are PSO, DE, and AD. `kwargs...` is the keywords and the default values corresponding to the optimization algorithm which will be introduced in detail below.

 ---